-However this is not always the case.
+However, this is not always the case.
 It also depends on the ratio levels of Nitrogen Oxides to Volatile Organic Compounds.
-As NOx is a primary pollutant emitted by vehicle emissions, when there are less cars on the road, there may be less NOx in the air.
+As NOx is a primary pollutant emitted by vehicle emissions, when there are fewer cars on the road, there may be less NOx in the air.

 The effect of this on overall ratio levels means that some urban centers actually experience higher levels of Ozone during quiet periods such as the weekend or during a lockdown.
-This phenomena has been termed by some scientists as the ‘weekend effect.’
+This phenomenon has been termed by some scientists as the ‘weekend effect’.

 Rural Doesn’t Always Mean Clean

-During lockdown, the city of Paris saw significantly reduced levels of NO2 in the air - however there were still significant levels of PM2.5 detected in the area.
+During the 2020 lockdown, the city of Paris saw significantly reduced levels of NO2 in the air – however, there were still significant levels of PM2.5 detected in the area.

 Far Away Sources

 Sometimes there are few direct sources of air pollution at a particular location, but high levels of air pollution are still detected.
 Air pollution presents a complex and dynamic reality, which means air pollution in your area could have originated from a different, far away location.
 In fact, this effect has been seen in a number of locations during their lockdown period.

 For example, as Kings College London stated this week, London is due to see high levels of air pollution as a result of pollutants imported from the European mainland over the coming days.